 However, it cannot be overlooked that dark chapters in Christian history have also involved hatred and cruelty by one race against another.
 In 12th century England a rumour that Richard I had ordered a massacre of Jews led to bloodshed by Christians in York, London and elsewhere.
 The Crusades are part of a shameful legacy of violence against Muslims which continues to this day as different races and religions seek to live side by side in the Middle East.
 The hatred demonstrated by the Klu Klux Klan against people of colour was initially a movement ‘to re-establish Protestant Christian values in America by any means’, although it has subsequently been denounced by every single Christian denomination.

-Television and migration have swept away the ignorant assumptions of Christians in former times that those of other races or faiths were wicked or benighted.
+Christians in former times made ignorant assumptions that those of other races or faiths were wicked or benighted.
 Nothing whatever in mainstream Christian belief suggests that this is acceptable.
+Those assumptions have been swept away.
+Two things helped Christians to become better informed - migration and television.

 For hundreds of years Jesus was portrayed as a blond-haired man with pale skin.
 This was profoundly unhelpful in the way Christians learned to relate to those of other races.
 Jesus’ dark skin and Middle Eastern birthright are part of his glory.